Wonder of Science and the Queensland Trust for Nature

 Avoid Island Programme

-On the island, the students helped collect data on nesting Flatback turtles with Dr. Nancy Fitzsimmons, a world renowned turtle biologist.
+On the island, the students help collect data on nesting Flatback turtles with Dr. Nancy Fitzsimmons, a world renowned turtle biologist.
 Dr. Fitzsimmons is tagging and collecting data on female Flatback turtles visiting Avoid Island, and the eggs they lay; as part of a larger project to determine how the Flatback turtle population numbers of Eastern Australia are changing over time.